Tax category checker

 Check next:

-If the real question is fairness, minimum entitlements, or clause risk, do not stop at the tax figure.
-Use the settlement help page and route onward from there.
+If the real question is fairness, minimum entitlements, or risky agreement wording, do not stop at the tax split.
+Use the settlement help page, then route into final pay or redundancy if the package is mixed.

 Open settlement next-step page